neicnordic/neic-sda/docs/services/ingest.md

 The main function of the ingest service is to copy files from the file inbox to the archive, and register them in the database.

-When running, ingest reads messages from the configured rabbitMQ queue.
+When running, ingest reads messages from the configured RabbitMQ queue.
 For each message, these steps are taken (if not otherwise noted, errors halts progress and the service moves on to the next message):

-1. The message is validated as valid JSON.
+1. The message is validated as valid JSON that matches the "ingestion-trigger" schema (defined in sda-common).
 If the message can’t be validated it is discarded with an error message in the logs.

 1. A file reader is created for the filepath in the message.
 If the file reader can’t be created an error is written to the logs, the message is Nacked and